JulianPSchmitt/JulianPSchmitt.github.io/docs/_posts/2024-06-27-explanation-in-context.markdown

 The mechanisms enabling in-context learning remain poorly understood to this day.
-A possible explanation, which is actively being researched, is the ability of transformers to implement algorithms that extract information from the input prompt.
+A possible explanation, which is actively being researched, is the ability of transformers to implement algorithms that extract specific information from the input.
 In particular, recent work [[3,4,5]](#3) has shown that certain in-context learners can develop a context-dependent model within their hidden activations that is trained on the examples provided in the prompt.